-Goals whose dimensions either fail to conform to the way that a business is structured or to set clear and largely measurable performance targets make it difficult for the board to guide the development of the direction-setting elements of what is termed the "corporate planning" process.
+Goals whose dimensions either fail to conform to the way that a business is structured or to set clear and largely measurable performance targets make it difficult for the Board to guide the development of the direction-setting elements of what is termed the "corporate planning" process.
 Directors will also find it difficult to lay a foundation for ongoing communication, through executive management, about progress and performance in tangible ways.

-Recent experience has shown that the absence of sound board oversight and effective contribution to setting overall direction and measuring performance against it can be a recipe for disaster, whether at the hands of changing external circumstances, or, in at least a handful of cases apparently, manipulation of information and self-dealing by senior executives.
-Even full implementation of recent public requirements changes such as those imposed by the Sarbanes-Oxley Act of 2002 cannot be expected to inoculate a company against all ills that may infect it at this high level.
+Recent experience has shown that the absence of sound Board oversight and effective contribution to setting overall direction and measuring performance against it can be a recipe for disaster, whether at the hands of changing external circumstances, or, in at least a handful of cases apparently, manipulation of information and self-dealing by senior executives.
+Even full implementation of recent public requirements changes cannot be expected to inoculate a company against all ills that may infect it at this high level.
 The faithful implementation of those requirements is a positive indicator, but care must be taken to assure that the need for instilling and encouraging sound structures and proper actions not be reduced to a simplistic checking of boxes.
 To be effective, corporate governance must not be viewed as passing discrete legal tests, but as an important contributor to achieving strong performance, which, in the case of a utility, means meeting public service obligations and expectations.